uidaholib/spec-docs/content/practices-procedures/accession-processing.md

 {% endcapture %}
 {% include card.html header="Complete procedures in ArchiveSpace:" text=text %}

-{% capture text %}PlEASE NOTE:
+{% capture text %}
-Some accessions with digital assets have already been ingested via FRED.
+**NOTE:** Some accessions with digital assets have already been ingested via FRED.
 The full list is located here: Collections with Digital Materials.
 If a staff member is processing an accession and comes across a type of digital item, check against the list to determine whether ingesting is the next step.
-If a collection has been fully processed and digital materials had been previously ingested, be sure to change the accession number to the processed collection ID.{% endcapture %}
+If a collection has been fully processed and digital materials had been previously ingested, be sure to change the accession number to the processed collection ID.
+{% endcapture %}

-{% include alert.html text=text color=secondary %}
+{% include alert.html text=text color="info" %}

+---
 **Footnotes**

 [^1]: “The groups of records selected for holdings maintenance projects are chosen after weighing a variety of archival considerations, including intrinsic value, condition, and anticipated use of the records.
 In some instances it may be appropriate to do no more than rebox, or refolder and rebox a records series; in other cases, it will be appropriate to carry out the complete range of holdings maintenance actions.” (p.
 3); “Boxes that are physically damaged (exhibiting such characteristics as broken hinges or missing flaps) and no longer capable of supporting or protecting archival records adequately should be replaced with new storage containers.
 Boxes of unknown or suspect quality should be tested for pH level and alkaline reserve, to determine whether they should be replaced with new acid-free or low-lignin boxes.” (p.
 4); “Folders that are physically damaged and no longer capable of protecting or supporting archival records should be replaced.
 Folders of unknown or suspect quality should be tested for the pH level and alkaline reserve, to determine whether they should be replaced with new folders.” (p.
 4-5).
 Mary Lynn Ritzenthaler, Preservation of Archival Records: Holdings Maintenance at the National Archives, Technical Information Paper No. 6 (Washington, D.C.: National Archives and Records Administration, 1990).